Last Updated on by Karl

-The problem here is that not all marketing is direct and if you don't have financial goals on your website there's no direct R or return on investment.
+The problem here is that not all marketing is direct and if you don't have financial goals on your website, there's no direct R or return on investment.

-This means you need to consider indirect metrics like leads from website, sales volume over campaign period and other tactics that may also be influenced by other marketing channels besides social media.
+These vague goals mean that you need to consider indirect metrics like leads from website, sales volume over campaign period and other tactics that may also be influenced by other marketing channels besides social media.

 2. Sentiment, Share of Voice

 One indirect method to estimate social media marketing ROI is to measure brand metrics.
-Number of mentions, sentiment, share of voice are a few indicators that can be measured quantitatively.
+The number of mentions, sentiment, the share of voice are a few indicators that can be measured quantitatively.
 Then you can correlate these numbers with sales figures.